Htet-ThuAung/sku110k-yolov8-shelf-detector/README.md

 # SKU-110K Shelf Detector (YOLOv8 + FastAPI)

 This project is a real-time item detection and counting system built using YOLOv8 and FastAPI.
-Trained on the SKU110K dataset,it provides a clean web interface to upload shelf images, run inference, visualize detections, and log the results for analysis.
+Trained on the SKU110K dataset, it provides a clean web interface for uploading shelf images, running inference, visualizing detections, and logging the results for analysis.

 ---

 ## Features

-- Upload shelf images via web interface
+- Upload shelf images via the web interface
 - Detect and count items using a YOLOv8n model
 - Display annotated results with bounding boxes
 - Show real-time `inference time` and `object count`
-- Save results (filename, count, duration, annotated image) in csv
+- Save results (filename, count, duration, annotated image) in CSV
 - Browse inference history on the homepage

 ---